 Children enjoy a range of experiences through their topics, and a couple of times a year will present their learning to their families in a variety of ways.
 These include poetry recitals, dance shows, workshops, songs…we love to share the children’s work.

 We celebrate national and local events together and enjoy participating in Christmas and Summer shows.
 We want to celebrate all successes and hold an Awards Evening each Summer in order to recognise those children who have really demonstrated an aptitude in a curriculum area.

 PHSE stands for Personal, Health and Social Education.
 It is an important part of our children's learning that helps to give them the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 At Birdwell we follow the Jigsaw approach to PHSE.
 More information about this, particularly the Relationships part of the scheme, is shared with parents during the Summer terms.

-We use the Discovery RE syllabus to guide our planning and delivery of the RE curriculum.
-More information about this can be found at the bottom of this page.
+We use the 'Discovery' RE syllabus to guide our planning and delivery of the RE curriculum.

-Whilst the overview below gives you an idea of the breadth of the topics we study, we ensure that we review our curriculum regularly, so as to best meet the needs of the children in that class, in that room, in that year.
+Whilst this overview gives you an idea of the breadth of the topics we study, we ensure that we review our curriculum regularly, so as to best meet the needs of the children in that class, in that room, in that year.
 You can visit 'Class Pages' for more detailed information regarding current curriculum topics for individual year groups.